 Alessandro Biggio.
 Filira

-Just as his series of ash sculptures reflect a genuine meditation on the cycle of life and elements, his painting transcribes the imprints of nature, capturing its transformation and decay.
-In the background, there is an allusion to a Greek myth.
-Filira, a nymph and daughter of Oceanus and Tethys, was loved by Cronus, from whom she attempted to escape by turning into a mare.
-But Cronus, transforming into a stallion, caught her and united with her.
-Filira bore a child, a hybrid creature, the centaur Chiron.
-Overcome by the sight of her son, she asked Zeus to transform her into a shrub that would bear her name, phillyrea.
-With the extract of the berries from this plant, Biggio traces on the canvas the vestiges of ephemeral vegetation.
+Lingering in the background is the reference to a Greek myth: the nymph Philyra (Filira), daughter of Oceanus and Tethys, was loved by Chronos from whom she tried to escape by transforming herself into a mare.
+But Chronos, transforming himself into a stallion, reached her and raped her.
+Philyra gave birth to a son, a hybrid creature, the centaur Chiron.
+Shocked at the sight of her son, she asked Zeus to be transformed into a shrub that would take her name, phillyrea.
+With the extract of the berries of this plant, Biggio uses the canvas to trace the vestiges of an ephemeral vegetation.

 A Biggio_portrait_ph Barbara Pau